LowIQCoder/gesture_translate/README.md

 ### 🚗 App Usage

-With trained model you can lauch our app
+With trained model you can lauch our frontend and backend

 ```bash
 docker compose up --build